Irrotational Contact Fields: Test Cases

-where $T$ is a period of interest for the computation of the error.
-The reference solution is obtained numerically using a time step 10 times smaller than the smallest time step used for the convergence study.
-Since the Lagged model is the only model that is consistent, we use it for the computation of the reference solution.
+where $T$ is simulation duration.
+The reference solution is obtained numerically using a time step 10 times smaller than the smallest time step in the convergence study.
+Since Lagged is the only approximation that is consistent (Section \ref{sec:consistency}), we use it to compute the reference solution.